VeriSnip/VeriSnip-Tool/README.md

 ### Nix
 Run `nix-shell` with the "shell.nix" of this repository to enter a development environment that automatically installs and manages the tools commonly needed by the projects.

-## Scripts
+## VTbuild
-...
+The **VTbuild** script is the core functions of the MyVT-Tool.
+This script creates the build directory with the verilog modules and headers used by the projects hardware.
+The code under the `./build` directory is the one that should be used in simulation and when synthesizing for the FPGA.

+### Usage
+**VTbuild** must receive at least one argument.
+The first argument can be:
+> --help -> shows the help text
+  --clean -> removes the build directory
+  top_module -> creates the build directory with top_module as the main RTL design.

+Example of calling **VTbuild**:
+`python3 ./VTbuild top_module`
+or
+`./VTbuild --help`

-### VTbuild
+### Code structure
-- "VTbuild" starts by looking for the Verilog top module.
-The script initially only knows that it needs the top module file.
-It then starts to:
-	-  First, locate where the files needed are and copy them to the build directory.
-If the files do not exist it will look for and call the scripts witch can generate them.
-	- Second, the script finds all the Verilog modules or ".vs" files included in the files it needs.
-	- Third, repeat the first and second step until no additional files are added.

-#### Calling the scripts
+**VTbuild** code is distinctly divided into three stages.
+- in **1st stage** the function `find_vs_scripts_and_verilog()` finds all existing verilog modules, headers, snippets and scripts under the current directory.
+- the **2nd stage** is where it finds the verilog modules and snippets needed by the core.
+If a verilog module or a snippet does not exist it will try to generate them.
+The generated snippets should be stored under the `./rtl/generated` directory.
+The function called for this stage is `verilog_fetch()`.
+- during the **3rd stage** all verilog snippet files included are substituted for its content.
+Those files are then stored under the `./build` directory.

+#### **2nd stage** - details
 - When calling scripts to generate ".vs" priority is always given to scripts with the full name of the file.
 If there is no script curresponding to the ".vs" name look for a script that currsponds only to the inicial part of the name.
 Example:
 	- in `include "io_modules.vs"` look for `VTio.py` or `io.py` if `io_modules.py` does not exist.
 - When calling scripts that generate modules the script should have the name of the module.